Power Of Storytelling Plotted Into A Presentation

 The Story Of Our Storytelling

-The idea was to zero in on a story that everyone can connect to.
+The idea was to zero in on a story that everyone could connect to.
 Our branding team readied indirect concepts that synced with the client’s needs.
 We further analyzed our concepts, checking their feasibility in terms of possible visuals and theme options.
 Eventually, we set our eyes on the heroes and villains of Hebrew mythology, selecting a particular story of a giant and a brave hero.

 Apart from the concept, we chalked a visual theme.
 One that matches the tale and reflects the IT enterprise’s brand ideology and desired impact.
 Herein, we went with a well-known sculpture of Bernini as our central element.
 The story and the design theme were now in sync.
 Our next steps were connecting them with content and slide designs.
-We took it on high gear, and two days later, the deck was ready.
+We took it into high gear, and two days later, the deck was ready.

 The Difference Delivered

 The hero from Hebrew mythology had vanquished a giant in battle with stones.
 We took the concept and mapped the same to our client’s Digital Transformation.
 The stones reflected the pillars of the transformation.

 Our designer employed contrasts in design complementing it with white spaces and unicolor visuals.
 The result – is a clean and visually soothing deck without the standard caricature of technology-related icons, vectors, and stock images.